Scotland’s Oldest Bridges.

 A map-based catalogue of the oldest masonry bridges in Scotland.

 A very ancient bridged crossing at Perth had certainly existed since the 13th century.
-It is mentioned in a Scone Charter of 1219.
+It is mentioned in an Inchaffrray Charter of 1202 and a Scone Charter of 1219.
 The city was the effective capital of Scotland, the royal residence for long periods and the seat of many Scottish parliaments.
 It was at the lowest crossing point on the Tay.
 In the 12th century it was the richest trading city in the country.
 The river was navigable and the harbour was adjacent to the High St. The bridge was also here.
 It existed for 400 years until the last one was swept away by floods in 1621.
 Then, for 150 years there was no bridge and it was not finally replaced until the later eighteenth century.
 A bridge appears on Pont’s maps of 1600 but not on Adair (1680s), nor on Roy in 1750.
 Pont’s bridge is 200m downstream of the present bridge, effectively extending across the river from the High St.

 In 1515 a Robert Merlion was hired as master-mason at the Tay Bridge rebuilding.
 He, in turn, employed two other family members: a John and an Andrew Merlioun.
 While under construction, two more masons, Thomas Fotheringham and John Brown of Dundee were called in as consultants.
 It was built with eight arches but nothing more is known.
 Perth OSA reports a note that in 1566 “ the brig haiffng twyst fallin doun and decayit and laitlie being erectit of tymmer is ready to fall without present help”.Three arches collapsed in 1573, and despite these being repaired, five arches collapsed in 1589.
 Interim repairs were possible however, and the fifth bridge was not started until 1604.
 James VI engaged his own Master Mason, John Mylne, to build this bridge a little to the north of the old site.
 It took 12 years to build because of dreadful weather.
 Although it was completed in 1616, it was poorly designed and lasted only five years.
 It was reputed to have 11 arches.
 An unidentified bridge on one of Timothy Pont’s manuscripts shows an 11 arched bridge which may well be this one at Perth.
 In 1621, another storm washed it away: “ Hailly hung doun excepting only one bow thereof standing”.
 The floods lasted three days and also made many homeless as well as destroying the town's stores of meal and flour.
 Many had gathered in the St. Johns Kirk to survive the deluge.